We introduced Mizzou to the SEC earlier Tuesday, but now it's time to get dirty.

 The decline of one of college football's rising programs?
 Or new heights in a foreign conference that's college football's toughest?

 Let's hash this out.

-Edward Aschoff: So, with the Tigers joining the SEC, some are wondering if the Tigers will make more of an impact in basketball, rather than football.
-After all, the Big 12 hasn't exactly had its way with the SEC lately.
+Edward Aschoff: So, with the Tigers joining the SEC, some are wondering if they will make more of an impact in basketball than football.
+After all, the Big 12 hasn't exactly had its way with the SEC lately in football.
 But Mizzou does bring back a slew of talent on both sides of the ball and could compete in the SEC East in its first season.
 David, why should we believe that Missouri will be anything more than just a one-hit wonder?

 David Ubben: Gary Pinkel.
 You'll hear this stat parroted often, but the Tigers are one of just a handful -- six, I believe -- teams in college football to win at least eight games in six consecutive seasons.
 TCU and Boise State have done it, too, but doing so outside of a power conference is nowhere near as impressive.

 The Tigers haven't necessarily won big.
 The program is still seeking its first BCS bowl appearance but they've won consistently on the back of solid recruiting and even better development.
 Even in the program's glory years under Dan Devine in the 1960s, it never saw this kind of consistent success.

 Players know what is expected of them under Pinkel.
 He wants to retire at Missouri, a point he has reiterated several times.
 The fans love him after this six-season stretch that followed some rough years early on, and they would love to have him there as long as he wants.
 He has got the program rolling, and deep enough that a nightmare year of 4-5 wins just isn't going to happen.

 Of course, he's done much of this on the back of Texas recruits, a luxury afforded many of the teams in the former Big 12 North after the Southwest Conference merged with the Big 8 Conference.